Roasted Jalapeno Salsa

 How to make roasted jalapeno salsa?

 Using roasted and preserved jalapeno and canned diced tomato is a simple shortcut for quick serving.
-You can skip the next step and skip to the prepping step.
+You can skip the next step and go to the prepping step.

 • Roasting.
-If you use fresh jalapeno, you may roast over the stovetop for easy preparation, or refer to how to roast jalapeno for a detailed description.
+If you use fresh jalapenos, you may roast them on the stovetop for easy preparation, or check this Roasting Jalapenos for a detailed description.

 • Prepping.
-Remove the jalapeno seeds to keep the spice level of the salsa low.
+Remove the jalapeno seeds to keep the salsa's spice level low.
 Leaves some seeds on to increase the heat.
 On the good side, always reserve the seeds and add them later to increase the heat.

 • Combine.
 Add jalapeno, canned fire-roasted diced tomato, onion, cilantro, lemon juice, garlic powder, and salt in a mixing bowl.